sudoist/hugo-jcos.io/content/posts/lockdown-laptop-priorities.md

 ### There were checklist on what I thought of to improve the performance.

-- Replaced Pop OS with MX Linux.
-DONE
+- Replaced Pop OS with MX Linux. :white_check_mark:
 - Max out the RAM to 12GB.
-- Slap in the SSD as main drive.
-DONE
+- Slap in the SSD as main drive. :white_check_mark:
-- Replaced Jetbrains' IDEs for lighter Visual Studio Code.
-DONE
+- Replaced Jetbrains' IDEs for lighter Visual Studio Code. :white_check_mark:

 #### Additional quality of life improvements that are nice to have